roachhd/my-big-fat-do-by-the-end-of-the-year-list/personal.md

-##I check off each item by December 18th 2014.
+##I promise to check off each item by December 18th 2014.

 ####Major Task 1.